 - Reuse files, plastic wallets and document folders as often as you can.

 - Donate surplus / unwanted office furniture to other departments, or to charity or voluntary groups.

 Starting up recycling collections from your business can be easy.
-Talk to your current waste contractors as they will often be able to offer you recycling services that are cost neutral or even cost less than your current arrangement, with many offering flexible collections to suit your company's needs.
+Talk to your waste contractors, they may be able to offer you recycling services that are cost neutral.
+It can even cost less than your current arrangement, with many offering flexible collections to suit your company's needs.
 Savings will continue to increase as the cost of waste disposal through landfill rises in the future.

-Alternatively, there are many separate companies around that specialise in recycling business waste.
+You can also choose a company that is a recycling business waste specialist.
 Contact the Green Business Network for a list of companies in your area.

-If you own empty land, make positive use of it.
-Turn it into a wildlife garden or create a pond, make links with your local community or school and get them involved in doing the work or allow them to use it for educational purposes or recreation.
+If you own empty land, make positive use of it!
+Turn it into a wildlife garden or create a pond and make links with your local community or school.
+You can get them involved in doing the work, or let them use it for educational purposes or recreation.

 For advice or help contact:

 Calderdale Countryside Team

 Spring Hall Mansion

 Travel Plans are a package of measures aiming to lower the number of car journeys that people make.
 This is achieved by: